Use a security key for 2-Step Verification

 Requirements for adding a key to your account

-Before you can use a key to sign in, you’ll need to add it to your account using a computer.
+Before you can use a security key dongle to sign in, you’ll need to add it to your account using a computer.

-- Have a computer with a USB port and the latest version of a compatible browser like Chrome, Firefox, Opera, or Edge.
+- Have a computer with a USB port and the latest version of the Chrome browser.

-- Have a security key that plugs into a USB port and works with FIDO Universal 2nd Factor (U2F).
+- Have a security key that plugs into a USB port and works with FIDO Universal 2nd Factor (U2F) or FIDO2.

 Note: If you’re using a Titan Security Key from Google, you can learn more about what computers and devices it’s compatible with.